Raman spectroscopy

-Raman spectroscopy (/ˈrɑːmən/) (named after Indian physicist C. V. Raman) is a spectroscopic technique typically used to determine vibrational modes of molecules, although rotational and other low-frequency modes of systems may also be observed.
+Raman spectroscopy (/ˈrɑːmən/) (named after physicist C. V. Raman) is a spectroscopic technique typically used to determine vibrational modes of molecules, although rotational and other low-frequency modes of systems may also be observed.
 Raman spectroscopy is commonly used in chemistry to provide a structural fingerprint by which molecules can be identified.

 Raman spectroscopy relies upon inelastic scattering of photons, known as Raman scattering.
 A source of monochromatic light, usually from a laser in the visible, near infrared, or near ultraviolet range is used, although X-rays can also be used.
 The laser light interacts with molecular vibrations, phonons or other excitations in the system, resulting in the energy of the laser photons being shifted up or down.
 The shift in energy gives information about the vibrational modes in the system.
-Infrared spectroscopy typically yields similar yet complementary information.
+Time-resolved spectroscopy and infrared spectroscopy typically yield similar yet complementary information.

 Typically, a sample is illuminated with a laser beam.
-Electromagnetic radiation from the illuminated spot is collected with a lens and sent through a monochromator.
+Electromagnetic radiation from the illuminated spot is collected with a lens.
 Elastic scattered radiation at the wavelength corresponding to the laser line (Rayleigh scattering) is filtered out by either a notch filter, edge pass filter, or a band pass filter, while the rest of the collected light is dispersed onto a detector.

-Spontaneous Raman scattering is typically very weak; as a result, for many years the main difficulty in collecting Raman spectra was separating the weak inelastically scattered light from the intense Rayleigh scattered laser light (referred to as "laser rejection").
+Spontaneous Raman scattering is typically very weak.
+As a result, for many years the main difficulty in collecting Raman spectra was separating the weak inelastically scattered light from the intense Rayleigh scattered laser light (referred to as "laser rejection").
 Historically, Raman spectrometers used holographic gratings and multiple dispersion stages to achieve a high degree of laser rejection.
 In the past, photomultipliers were the detectors of choice for dispersive Raman setups, which resulted in long acquisition times.
 However, modern instrumentation almost universally employs notch or edge filters for laser rejection.
 Dispersive single-stage spectrographs (axial transmissive (AT) or Czerny–Turner (CT) monochromators) paired with CCD detectors are most common although Fourier transform (FT) spectrometers are also common for use with NIR lasers.

-The name "Raman spectroscopy" typically refers to vibrational Raman using laser wavelengths which are not absorbed by the sample.
+The name "Raman spectroscopy" typically refers to vibrational Raman spectroscopy using laser wavelengths which are not absorbed by the sample.
 There are many other variations of Raman spectroscopy including surface-enhanced Raman, resonance Raman, tip-enhanced Raman, polarized Raman, stimulated Raman, transmission Raman, spatially-offset Raman, and hyper Raman.